 Help Me Tear My Project Apart Checklist (Be Brave)

-Remember, the more steps you have to take (pay for) to make it work, the higher the likelihood it’s not the best project.
-Work with the land, not against it.
+Remember, the more steps you have to take (i.e., pay for) to make a project work, the higher the likelihood it’s not the best project.
+Work with the land and the community (land is also an ecological community), not against it.

 Questions to Ask Yourself About Your Project

-Is your thorough biological survey/review done to aid in excellent PLANNING, not to cram through permits.
+Is your thorough biological survey/review done to aid in excellent PLANNING, not to just cram through permits?
 You can’t plan anything until the biological surveys are completed.
 They will tell you what you can and CANNOT do.
-Ignore at your peril (and financially).
+Ignore at your peril (including financially).

 Is your project too ambitious for the space/parcel size?
 (Footprint’s too big?
 Not enough parking, will place high use pressure on existing utilities, water?
 Cause light pollution?
 Change pedestrian and vehicle traffic patterns?
 Cause cascade effects?).